niflostancu/rpi-debian-build-scripts/Readme.md

 0. Make sure you understand the [RPI4 boot process](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#raspberry-pi-4-boot-flow).
-  Also check if your current bootloader version supports the required features, upgrade if necessary.
+  Also check if your current bootloader version supports the required features (i.e., boot from USB), upgrade if necessary.

 1. First, archive the generated rootfs:
   ```sh